core-wg/yang-cbor/draft-ietf-core-yang-library-latest.md

 XML: N/A, the requested URI is an XML namespace.

+Reference:    RFC XXXX

+// RFC Ed.: replace XXXX with RFC number and remove this note

 # Security Considerations

 The YANG module specified in this document defines a schema for data that is